 Sure, we still stop by at some of the old favourites such as the Tower of London and Tower Bridge, but we reckon we’ll be able to tell you a few things about these places that most tours don’t mention.
 We’ll explore the parts of town that bore the blunt of the devastation during the infamous Blitz, when Hitler’s Luftwaffe pasted the city with waves of continuous bombing which almost brought London to its knees...and learn how her people persevered and the city rose again from the ashes.

 It’s hard to sum up this half-day tour.
 Film locations, murder scenes, medieval history and modern, funky London all wrapped up with a bow and delivered by friendly, well-informed guides that know London like the back of their hand.
 Throw in a pub that’s been serving ale for 500 years, the spot where the most famous pirate ever was hanged, a quick lesson in the impenetrable Cockney Rhyming Slang dialect of English (which probably evolved as a coded language for thieves) and London’s only floating church and you’ll see why our Hidden London tour exposes the British capital as one of the most historic, crazy and eccentric towns on the planet.

-Leaks and outside elements such as snow, rain and of course; age will determine when it’s time for high end roof repair in NYC to be considered by your company or homeowner.
+Leaks and outside elements such as snow, rain and of course; age will determine when its time for a high end roofing contractor in Bronx NY to come in and patch things up.